HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-According to our dataset, WordPress adoption is growign significantly in all the tops geographies.
+According to our dataset, WordPress adoption is growing significantly in all the top geographies.

 ### Passing CWVs by geography